 Chatawa, Mississippi Highway 51, Magnolia, MS 39652.
 Phone:

-click here.
+[email protected].
+Directions: Call for information Click here for a map and directions.
 Crops are usually available in May, June, July.
 Open: 7

 days/week May 26 - July 15 Organic blueberries We are certified organic